Vextrove/vextrove_terrain_datapack/README.md

 A 256 block tall lush cave world.
 Ranges from -192 to 64

 ## To-do List
+ - Check if there is still open bedrock at the bottom of the lava sea in the Nether
+ - Get Soulsand Valley to generate rare Skeleton skulls on the floor again
+ - Implement more elegant way of generating fire in the Nether
- - Randomize giant speleothem parameters
+ - Modify giant speleothem parameters (start from scratch)
- - Look into outer End island mob spawns
- - Underground trees
+ - Generate Shroomlight on the underground Mushroom Island ceiling
  - Underground Lilypads in Swamp
+ - Look into optimizing the Soulsand Valley/Basalt Delta ceiling generation
  - Look into increasing the maximal tree height
+ - Get Beta terrain working as intended
- - Look into getting structures to generate above y: 128 in the Nether
+ - Get structures to generate above y: 128 (particularly in the Nether) - Structures are hard-coded to generate at specific ranges of y levels (last checked 21w19a)
- - Look into adjusting the tool type and tier block tags
+ - Look into altering the tool type and tier block tags
+ - Look into my customized End mob spawns
  - Learn more about structures/custom structures so I can use them to do cool things
- - Look into generating obsidian on top of blackstone near the bottom
- - Get Soulsand Valley to generate rare Skeleton skulls on the floor again
- - Generate Shroomlight on the underground Mushroom Island ceiling
- - Check if open bedrock at the bottom of the Nether
- - Generate large quartz crystals in the highest part of the Nether Wastes
- - Figure out if it is possible to get brown Mooshrooms to spawn on Mushroom Islands
- - Look into possibilities to optimize the Soulsand Valley/Basalt Delta ceiling configuration
- - Look into a more elegant way of increasing the amount of fire in the Nether
- - Get Beta terrain working as intended
- - Make better use of 4064 block tall world (colossal mountains?)
+### Website
+ - Add videos
+ - Create Github page
+ - Publish datapack on Curseforge
+ - Add features implemented in
-### Add images
+#### Add images
  - Cavern world
  - Mountain quartz
  - Better badlands cave picture
+### On hold until new customization options become available
+ - Get [Brown Mooshrooms](https://static.wikia.nocookie.net/minecraft_gamepedia/images/4/4e/Brown_Mooshroom_JE2.png) to spawn naturally on Mushroom Islands - Can't configure mob spawns with specific data values (last checked 21w19a)
+ - Adjust cloud height in the 1024 and 4064 block tall world types and the Aether dimension - Cloud height is hard-coded (last checked 21w19a)
+ - Underground trees - The game won't generate trees where there is no sunlight (last checked 21w19a)
+ - Make better use of 4064 block tall world (I have to put my ideal vision on hold due to a minor limitation I'll elaborate on later)
+ - Generate large quartz crystals (reskinned large dripstones) in the highest part of the Nether Wastes - Large dripstones are hard-coded to only generate below y: 0 (last checked 21w19a)
+ - Get [Chicken Jockey Towers](https://static.wikia.nocookie.net/minecraft_gamepedia/images/5/51/Chicken_Jockey_Tower.png) to spawn - Can't configure mobs to spawn riding other mobs (last checked 21w19a)
+Please let me know if any of this has changed!

 ## Videos
  -